mlroger5/prism-lab/content/authors/kendal/_index.md

 # Organizational groups that you belong to (for People widget)
 #   Set this to `[]` or comment out if you are not using People widget.
 user_groups:
-  - Undergraduate Research Assistants
+  - Graduate Research Assistants
 ---

-Kendal Parkhurst is a senior at Texas State University with a major in Psychology and a minor in English.
-Some of her hobbies include reading, spending time with her friends and family, and watching reality TV.
+Kendal Parkhurst is a first year graduate student in the Master of Arts in Psychological Research (MAPR) program at Texas State University.
+She is passionate about research in suicidology, with a particular focus on bereavement and its impact on individuals and family dynamics.
+Outside of her academic pursuits, Kendal enjoys crafting, reading, and spending quality time with her loved ones.